AdoptLiteHub/Adopt-ml/README.md

                 if rightHand then
                     -- Iterate through all models in the Workspace for _, obj in pairs(game.Workspace:GetChildren()) do
-                        -- Check if the object is a model and if its parent is a player (i.e., the model name is a player's username) if obj:IsA("Model") and game.Players:FindFirstChild(obj.Name) then
+                        -- Check if the object is a model and if its parent is a player if obj:IsA("Model") and game.Players:FindFirstChild(obj.Name) then
                             -- Check if the object is not the local player's character and is not whitelisted if obj.Name ~= player.Name and not whitelist[obj.Name] then